What is the link between online reviews and local SEO? Below, we’ll clarify exactly the impact reviews can have on

 Reviews and SEO

 According to the Local Search Ranking Factors Survey, review signals make up 16% of the search engine decision-making process when it comes to local pack rankings.
 When factoring reviews into algorithms, experts say that metrics such as the number of reviews a business has, the velocity of reviews, and the diversity of reviews received are all taken into account.
-And reviews are only growing in important, having gone up from 13% to 16% since 2018.
+And reviews are only growing in importance, having gone up from 13% to 16% since 2018.

 Having reviews on a number of review platforms, lots of positive sentiment within the reviews, and having product and service keywords within the text of obtained reviews were also identified as being competitive difference-makers by a panel of local search experts.